 Problem 1: How far do my customers travel to visit my store?

 This type of information can tell you how far to cast your net in all of your marketing endeavors.
 It can also show you customer loyalty trends by neighborhood or city, which can inform your influencer strategy, your messaging, and even your inventory decisions.
-For one of our multi-location furniture clients, we found a surprising concentration of their customers travel 1-5 miles to visit their stores, and significantly fewer people driving less than a mile or greater than 5 miles.
+For one of our multi-location furniture clients, we found a surprising concentration of their customers travel 1-5 miles to visit their stores, and significantly fewer people drive less than a mile or greater than 5 miles.

 This was a new data insight for us.
 We track online-to-offline indicators on our client’s site like visits to a store location page, but the 1-5 mile group had never stood out like this with any of our traditional metrics.
 In fact, the 5-10 mile group looked just as strong.
 How do we explain the difference?
 Our theory is that people who live within 5 miles of the store generally don’t need to reference a store location page for directions: they already know how to get there.